-The web pages seen here were all designed from scratch using simple text editors.
-Although I have used editors such as MS FrontPage or Netscape Composer, these all produce clumsy and bloated pages which take longer to load.
-When I use these editors to enter large blocks of text, I always return to a simple editor to clean up the html, and to add the CSS, DHTML, Javascript and so forth.
-For server-side scripts, I prefer the universally functional CGI/Perl or ASP (when SQL-Server is involved), but page generators like ASP, .NET, JSP, etc. don't work on all servers, especially the more reliable, less expensive Unix/Linux/Apache ones.
+The web pages seen here were all designed from scratch using simple text editors: Notepad, then KEdit, and then Notepad++.
+Although I have used editors such as MS FrontPage or Netscape Composer back in the 1990's, these all produce clumsy and bloated pages which took longer to load on the old dial-up connections.
+When I used these editors to enter large blocks of text, I always return to a simple editor to clean up the html, and to add the CSS, DHTML, Javascript and so forth.
+For server-side scripts, I prefer the universally functional CGI/Perl, PHP, or ASP (when SQL-Server is involved), but page generators like ASP, .NET, JSP, etc. don't work on all servers, especially the more reliable, less expensive Unix/Linux/Apache ones.

 ![]() |